 - A completed circuit occurs when every person in the group has touched the tennis ball.

-- Only one person in the group can touch the tennis ball at one time (therefore the ball must be tossed rather than passed.)
+- Only one person in the group can touch the tennis ball at one time.
+(Therefore the ball must be tossed rather than handed off.)

 - If the ball ever touches the floor, then production must stop for one-minute.

-- A Co-Worker calls in Sick–Remove one of the group participants and tell the group that the participant called in sick.
+- A Co-Worker calls in Sick. — Remove one of the group participants.
+Then, tell the group that the participant called in sick.
 After they complete a few circuits, remind them that just because someone calls in sick, doesn’t mean that that person’s work doesn’t need to be completed.
 (They will probably have just continued to complete the circuit just as they had before the person left.)
-Remind them that each of their last few circuits have had one fewer touches than before, so they do not count.
+Remind them that each of their last few circuits has had one fewer touches than before, so they do not count.
 Someone will have to pick up the slack for the absent person.
 After a new pattern is established, have the person come back.